 320 West Las Colinas Boulevard, Irving 75039

 Not only is Yard House packed with TVs, but they are also celebrating the world’s largest beer festival with six Oktoberfest beers in souvenir steins.
 Pair with their twist on a ballpark favorite, a Jumbo Bavarian Pretzel served with house IPA white cheddar beer cheese and horseradish mustard.
 Prost!

 3165 Regent Boulevard, Irving 75063

-> Nothing screams “take me out to the ballpark” more than a nice, cold beer, and at Walk-Ons they have plenty by the tap or bottle.
+Nothing screams “take me out to the ballpark” more than a nice, cold beer, and at Walk-Ons they have plenty by the tap or bottle.
 Catch the big game on one of their many big screens while enjoying Cajun food and true Louisiana hospitality.
-Their fall Lagniappe is pretty amazing if you’re heading out to the game … A platter of Boneless Wings, Boudin Balls, Cajun Queso and Cheeseburger Sliders for only $50 (can feed up to 8 people as a starter).
+Their fall Lagniappe is pretty amazing if you’re heading out to the game.
+A platter of Boneless Wings, Boudin Balls, Cajun Queso and Cheeseburger Sliders for only $50 can feed up to 8 people as a starter.
 Add a RedBull or 6-pack of your favorite beer to create the ultimate tailgate package!
-Order on-line here.
+Place an online order.

-> Put Me In Coach
+Put Me In Coach

 If you’re looking for something to do in between games, check out our suggestions for the great outdoors, as well as a tour of our fabulous outdoor sculptures.
 Looking for a little more action?
 We’ve got you covered there!